 Go on More Hunts with Better Information, Join Huntin' Fool Today!

-The most important thing to pay attention to in Arizona is where the random permits typically go.
-The reason we want to focus on those units that don’t spit out as many giant rams is because of the way Arizona conducts its sheep draw.
-Arizona awards 20% of the permits to applicants with the highest number of bonus points in the draw (bonus pass).
-The non-resident quota is set up so that non-residents can only draw up to 10% of the overall statewide sheep quota, which is 15 total sheep permits for the 2024 season.
-That is the only bright spot when it comes to non-resident applications because typically 90%-100% of non-resident permits are allocated in the random draw where everyone has a shot at drawing them.
-The odds are that almost all of the bonus permits will be awarded to resident applicants in units that typically produce giant rams.
-In the sheep tables, we listed the total number of permits and number of available permits in the random draw for each unit.
-Pay attention to this stat if you have less than 34 points, and avoid those units that historically issue all tags in the bonus pass.
+In Arizona, it’s crucial to pay attention to where the random permits are typically allocated.
+You will want to focus more on the units that do not produce the biggest rams to make sure there are still random permits available.
+The state awards 20% of the permits to applicants with the most bonus points in the draw (the bonus pass).
+For non-residents, there’s a quota limiting them to a maximum of 10% of the overall statewide sheep permits, which translates to 15 total permits for the 2025 season.
+This is a silver lining for non-resident applicants as usually 90-100% of non-resident permits are distributed through the random draw, giving everyone a chance.
+However, the odds indicate that almost all bonus permits will likely go to resident applicants in units known for producing large rams.
+In the sheep tables, we have included the total number of permits and the number of permits available in the random draw for each unit in the prior year’s draw.
+If you have fewer than 34 points, pay close attention to this data and steer clear of units that consistently issue all tags through the bonus pass.

 Our Memberships Include The Most Accurate Draw Odds Available, Join Now!